Explore Lincoln City and Newport Oregon with Kids – What We Did on a 4-day Trip!

 McMinnville (Oregons Wine Country) & Evergreen Wings and Waves Water Park – This is also about an hour inland from Lincoln City, and is a fun option to build into your driving trip either to or from Lincoln City.

-We decided to stop here on our way home from our trip, and enjoy the day at the waterpark, and then topped it off with lunch at McMenamins before driving the rest of the way back to the Seattle area.
+We decided to stop at the Wings and Waves Waterpark on our way home from our trip, and enjoy the day at the waterpark, and then topped it off with lunch at McMenamins before driving the rest of the way back to the Seattle area.
 This worked out really well for us, and made us feel like the drive home day was really part of the vacation.

 The I-5 Route (shortest, but still places to stop and have fun):